PR Case Studies India Hindustan Unilever Limited

 2. Engaging Storytelling: The use of storytelling through street plays and interactive sessions made the educational content relatable and memorable, leading to higher engagement rates.
 This method emphasises how crucial it is to create engaging stories for PR campaigns, especially when spreading important health messages.

-3. Utilising Community Engagement: HUL made sure the campaign was sensitive to cultural differences and pertinent to the local community by involving community leaders and schools.
+3. Utilizing Community Engagement: HUL made sure the campaign was sensitive to cultural differences and pertinent to the local community by involving community leaders and schools.
 This grassroots strategy, which not only allowed for a wider reach but also encouraged community ownership of health practices, increased the campaign’s impact.

 HUL Project Sunlight